BeamNG/cef_3626_gpu_commandline-patch/README.md

-What is this
+What and why
 ============

 This is the 3626 branch of the Chromium Embedded Framework (CEF) patched with the ability to select the GPU device that should be used.
-This is important for games and Off screen rendering as the software shares texture resources and that only works if the same GPU is used.
+This is important for games and off-screen rendering as the software shares texture resources and that only works if the same GPU is used.

 We re-added some old command line arguments that were deprecated and removed in Feb 2019.